99zardoz/github.io/PowerBI.md

   nav: "links"
 ---

-I developed a report on COVID during Jan - July 2020 using public domain data from <a href="https://www.kaggle.com/datasets/imdevskp/corona-virus-report">Kaggle<a/>.
+I was interested in how Power BI could be used to tell a story about COVID, so I developed some reports using public domain data from <a href="https://www.kaggle.com/datasets/imdevskp/corona-virus-report">Kaggle<a/>.
 The goal is to show the changes in case, death and recovery rates during the early stages of the COVID pandemic.

 <iframe title="COVID2" width="800" height="486" src="https://app.powerbi.com/view?r=eyJrIjoiNTVkMTIwNjgtZjY3MS00ZmVhLTljODUtOTkxY2RjZmY1ODBhIiwidCI6IjZiZjM5YTM1LTMxNjUtNDQ4Ny1iNzk3LWEyODA4NTZmN2VjYyJ9" frameborder="0" allowFullScreen="true"></iframe>

 The report uses mainly bar and line charts with slicers.

 The first page shows a table of the top 10 countries by number of confirmed cases at the end of the reporting period.
 Clicking a row on the table filters the line charts to data from that country only.
 The line charts show average confirmed cases and deaths across the reporting period for all countries.
+As we would expect we see sharp increases from April to June 2020.

 ![First Page](/assets/images/Page1.png)

 The second page breaks down cumulative confirmed cases and deaths by WHO region at the end of the reporting period.
+We see a lot more cases in the US but given the populations regions such as Africa, was there some under-reporting?

 ![Second Page](/assets/images/Page2.png)

 The third page shows the changes in new cases and new deaths across the reporting period using line charts.
 A slicer allows this to be refined by WHO region, or all regions.
+We the expected increase in new cases but also an interesting set of secondary peaks and troughs.

 ![Third Page](/assets/images/Page3.png)